trussworks/trussels-guide/trussels.md

 What happens if we have a crunch time to get something done for a client and we work more than 40 hours one week?

-Please read :lock:[our PTO policy doc](https://docs.google.com/document/d/16iCTMBVrdZHwvtru6RKPPM7bh10bwTIDfAul-WCO8s4/edit) — it is very important to us that we maintain a healthy work-life balance, and that we take care of our bodies and our selves.
+Please read :lock:[Time off at Truss](https://docs.google.com/document/d/1iwczCFfu-HRUKF_itytPQyuCFzJdpVb134-L2BWTAcg/edit) — it is very important to us that we maintain a healthy work-life balance, and that we take care of our bodies and our selves.

 Trussels each get 160 hours of vacation per year, and you start accumulating this time with your first paycheck.